 Ask your vet for a proper feeding schedule for your dog and the correct diet plan.
 Both the parent breeds, Old English Sheepdog and Poodle, have inherited its gastric issues in Sheepadoodle.
 So consult a vet and start adding dry fruits to your dog’s diet.

 A scheduled and balanced diet will help the dog stay active and prevent it from weight issues.
 Overfeeding any animal can be injurious to health, so follow the routine that is provided by the veterinarian.
+Vet recommended dog food will help you keep your dog healthy and away from diseases.

 One major advantage of a mixed breed is that the potential risks of health conditions are decreased.
 Breeders aim to fix conditions present in the genes to obtain a healthy hybrid breed.